curtiscovington/OOAD-Projects/hw3/Readme.md

 Tim Coleman

+Logs from the Logger class are in the logs directory.

 This repo contains Java code to run a Pet Store Simulation as defined in the [project 3 requirements](OOAD%20Project%203.pdf).
 Below is a high level breakdown of the classes and subclasses.
 Please refer to the [UML design doc](Pet_Store_Simulation_UML.pdf) for more information.